roopekaaronen/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a postdoctoral researcher at the University of Helsinki.
-My interests include sustainable cultural evolution, collective behaviour change, and decision-making under uncertainty.
+My research interests vary from cognitive science to cultural evolution and sustainability science.
+Currently I am most interested in how humans cultures evolve rules of thumb to solve everyday problems.
 I have a soft spot for complex systems and philosophy of science.

-In my free time I am an amateur musician who enjoys nature, hiking, foraging, [photography](https://500px.com/roopekaaronen), and kayaking.
-I also write popular science.
+In my free time I am an amateur musician who enjoys nature, hiking, foraging, [photography](https://500px.com/roopekaaronen), woodwork, and kayaking.
+I also write [popular science](https://roopekaaronen.com/post/media).
 I am always on the lookout for new ideas and inspirations, so please don't hesitate to contact me.

 I am affiliated with the [Past Present Sustainability Research Unit](https://researchportal.helsinki.fi/en/organisations/past-present-sustainability-paes-research-unit).